 Maximum Loaded Trailer Weight - is the highest possible weight of a fully loaded trailer the vehicle can tow.
-It assumes a vehicle with only mandatory options, no cargo (internal or external), a tongue load of 10-15% (conventional trailer) or king pin weight of 15-25% (fifth wheel trailer), and driver only (150 lb.
+It assumes a vehicle with only mandatory options, no cargo (internal or external), a tongue load of

+10-15% (conventional trailer) or king pin weight of 15-25% (fifth wheel trailer), and driver only (150 lb.
 [68 kg]).
-Consult your dealership (or the RV and Trailer Towing Guide provided by your dealership) for more detailed information.
+Consult your authorized dealer (or the RV and Trailer Towing Guide provided by your authorized dealer) for more detailed information.